 Then one hot summer day in Seattle, which are few and far between, I ventured into the library for some forgotten reason.
 A book with a beautiful blue picture of the Pacific Ocean on the cover caught my attention.
 The title was something like “Cross the Ocean In Your Own Boat!”
 Was it even possible to sail your own boat across an ocean?
 The thought had never occurred to me.
 Wasn’t this something only old-school pirates and cruise ships did?
 I had done some lake sailing on my Catalina 22 and occasionally ventured out onto Puget Sound for a weekend cruise but the thought of undertaking an ocean crossing voyage blew my mind.
 And this is where the quest began.
 The idea of being self-sufficient and voyaging off the beaten track to exotic locations became a sort of addiction.
 Suddenly a switch flipped in my head and I knew.
 This is what I wanted to do.

 The economy in the US went straight to hell in the end of 2008 and the business I’d poured my life into lost something like 90% of it’s customers within a 3 month period.
 I wasn’t phased, I felt almost relieved.
 The decision was made for me and everything was falling into place.
 Now was the perfect time to go sailing.
 Mind you, the boat wasn’t paid off and I still had a monthly mortgage, I actually used an online secured loan calculator to see how much I could borrow If I needed it.
+It wasn’t easy to find a mortgage loan, I must tell you.
+It took me a while until one of my friends suggested that I search on the internet.
+I had to then surf online for finding the right broker who could provide me with a wholesale lender list which would make my job of finding a lender easier.
 I was so excited and I just needed to make sure I was financially secure.
 Luckily, I had enough cash stashed away to get to Australia.
-In fact I had my projected budget to within a few hundred dollars.
+In fact, I had my projected budget to within a few hundred dollars.
 The way things lined up seemed almost eerie.
 Wayne Dyer would have approved.
 I told myself I’d sail until I ran out of money or it stopped being fun, which ever came first.

 Australia came and my savings ran out.
 I found myself fairly broke (and with a boat mortgage) in the land-down-under but still with a burning desire to carry on sailing.
 The last three years had been the complete opposite of my pre-sailing life.
 I didn’t work at all, I just lived my dreams to the fullest.
 Of course this had a cost and the balance in my accounts reflected it.
 Luckily I have two awesome partners (Eric and Joe) that continued running our company in my absence.
 I bought a laptop and joined back to the real world while working over the magical internet from Australia.
 This time things were different though.
 I promised myself I would seek balance in my life.
 Not work too much, not work too little, just enough to make some cash to keep sailing.